alvitodev/alvitodev/README.md

 <h2> About Me⚡:</h2>

 I'm a Senior High School Student on SMAN 2 NGANJUK, Indonesia.
-I love to designing, photography, gaming, electronic tinkering, enjoy music and explore nature outdoors.
+I love to designing, photography, electronic tinkering, gaming, enjoy music and explore nature outdoors.
 If you are around Nganjuk, drop an Instagram DM and let's catch-up over Coffee!
+<i>btw i'm a fan of civic FD2R</i>

 - Check out my Pages: [https://alvitodev.github.io/](https://alvitodev.github.io/)
 - Know more about me: [About Alvito](https://alvitodev.github.io/about)